 The Lenovo ThinkCentre M900 is an excellent desktop PC for photo editing, as it combines speed and power with an excellent build quality and reliability which is essential for PCs used for heavy duty image manipulation.
 Best of all, the Lenovo ThinkCentre M900 comes in a range of configurations, with the top-end model boasting a huge amount of power.
 This flexibility lets you build a Lenovo ThinkCentre M900 that suits your needs, and there's plenty of room to upgrade and expand this desktop in the future.

-If you’re looking for an incredibly powerful, yet stylishly designed, all-in-one PC that’s not made by Apple, then Microsoft’s brilliant Surface Studio 2 will be for you.
+If you’re looking for an incredibly powerful, yet stylishly designed, all-in-one computer that’s not made by Apple, then Microsoft’s brilliant Surface Studio 2 will be for you.
 It comes at a price, but for build quality and performance, you’ll not want to look any further, especially if you work with photo editing applications.
 Microsoft's all-in-one PC fits comfortably on a desk, and it's built-in screen makes your photos look fantastic, even before you've edited them.
 As it run Windows 10 you get a huge range of comparible photo editing apps as well.

 If you're a professional photographer and digital creative, then the iMac Pro is one of the best PCs money can buy.
 This is a seriously powerful all-in-one that was released last year with cutting edge tech, and a choice of powerful Intel Xeon W processors, bags of RAM and hefty graphical processing power.
 All of this in an iconic Apple design.
 If you have the budget for it, the iMac Pro is one of the best PCs for photo editing money can buy.
 However, for some people, you may find it has a level of power that you do not require, so read on for more modest (and affordable) PCs for photo editing.

 Lenovo’s latest all-in-one offering isn’t as powerful as Apple’s premium AIO, the iMac Pro, or even the recently updated iMac, which now offers a 9th-generation Intel Core configuration.
-After all, at this point, the 8th-generation chips and Radeon RX 560 graphics are aging at this point.
+After all, the 8th-generation chips and Radeon RX 560 graphics are aging at this point.
 However, it is still plenty powerful to meet the needs of professional photographers who can't afford Apple's more pricey machines.
 It's one of the best PCs for photo editing thanks to its screen that offers 100% Adobe RGB support and Dolby Vision, plus a stylus and dial as well, for better control over your photo editing work.

 Though at first you might confuse it for a fabric-woven Mac Pro refresh, the HP Pavilion Wave is anything but.
 This compact Windows machine packs in 6th-generation Intel Core processors and optional discrete AMD graphics with a uniquely integrated Bang & Olufsen speaker.
 Wrapped in a handsome fabric exterior, this is the perfect PC to have on the desk.
 If you love listening to music while you edit your photos, then this is a brilliant – and stylish – PC to consider.